Liquidity and leverage

 How many individuals are listed as authorised signatories on the list with the fewest number of authorised signatories?

-You will be asked this question if your previous answer was ‘Multiple’
+You will be asked this question if your previous answer was ‘Multiple’.

 Systemic liquidity impacts